 By John McPhaul

---John McPhaul is a Costa Rican-American freelance writer based in San Juan, Puerto Rico.
+--John McPhaul is a Costa Rican-American writer based in San Juan, Puerto Rico.